Pilot killed at West Virginia air show is identified

 "The shock of such a tragedy during a family event such as this is extremely unfortunate for everyone involved," Tomblin said in a statement.

-Mangan, 54, had been performing a stunt in a formation of six T-28s, planes that were used for training by the Navy and Air Force between 1950 and 1984.
-His plane crashed in a large fireball after a stunt in which he performed an opposing pass with another plane, witnesses said.
+Mangan had been performing a stunt in a formation of six T-28s, planes that were used for training by the Navy and Air Force between 1950 and 1984, when his plane crashed in a large fireball, witnesses said.

-Mangan was a graduate of the United States Air Force Academy and spent 13 years active duty as an Air Force fighter pilot flying the F-15 and F-4 aircraft.

-He was awarded three Meritorious Service Medals and Tactical Air Command's Instructor Pilot of the Year during his service, according to his bio.